 4515 Wiles Rd

 Coconut Creek, FL 33073

 See the full list of our doctors related to this service line in our Find a Doctor tool.View More Doctors

 Head and Neck Cancer Program Director

-Dr. Ryan H. Sobel is a head and neck surgeon and Director of the Head and Neck Cancer program at Broward Health.
-Dr. Sobel is fellowship-trained in head and neck surgical oncology and treating these disorders is the focus of his practice.
-He has extensive experience in minimally-invasive surgical approaches for head and neck conditions, including TransOral Robotic Surgery (TORS) and endoscopic surgery.
+Dr. Ryan H. Sobel is a fellowship-trained head and neck surgeon and Director of the Head and Neck Cancer Program at Broward Health.
+He has extensive experience in minimally invasive surgery for head and neck conditions, including Transoral robotic surgery (TORS) and endoscopic surgery.

 Dr. Sobel works with a multidisciplinary team of head and neck cancer specialists at Broward Health to discuss each treatment option, including how it might change how they look, talk, eat, or breathe.